bosonprotocol/contracts/README.md

 We welcome contributions!
 Until now, Boson Protocol has been largely worked on by a small dedicated team.
 However, the ultimate goal is for all of the Boson Protocol repositories to be fully owned by the community and contributors.
 Issues, pull requests, suggestions, and any sort of involvement are more than welcome.

 If you have noticed a bug, please follow the [bug bounty procedure](https://github.com/bosonprotocol/community/blob/52725b04d1d3013dfc936d3d27ddc34019c6d02d/BugBountyProgram.md).

-If you do not want to be eligible for a bug bounty, you can [file an issue](https://github.com/bosonprotocol/contracts/issues).
-If you have a large pull request, we recommend filing an issue first; small PRs are always welcome.

 Questions are also welcome, as long as they are tech related.
 We can use them to improve our documentation.